Household Support Fund

 The food voucher scheme supports eligible households in financial crisis with supermarket food vouchers towards the cost of living.

-Only one award will be made per eligible household in each round.
+Only one award will be made for each eligible household.

 We’re working with several community partners across the city where you can go for support with making an application.
 More details about the Warm Welcome Hubs will be available shortly at Community Action Derby.